Alternating Differentiation for Optimization Layers: Experimental results

 In this section, we compare Alt-Diff with OptNet and CvxpyLayer on several optimization layers, including the constrained Sparsemax layer, the dense Quadratic layer and the constrained Softmax layer which are referred to typical cases of sparse, dense quadratic problems and problems with general convex objective function, respectively.

-In the dense quadratic layer, the parameters $P, q, A, b, G, h$ were randomly generated from the same random seed with $P\succeq 0$.
+In the dense quadratic layer, { with the objective function as $f(x)=\frac{1}{2}x^TPx+q^Tx$}, the parameters $P, q, A, b, G, h$ were randomly generated from the same random seed with $P\succeq 0$.
 The tolerance $\epsilon$ is set as $10^{-3}$ for OptNet, CvxpyLayer and Alt-Diff.
 As the parameters in optimization problems are generated randomly, we compared Alt-Diff with the "dense" mode in CvxpyLayer.
 All the numerical experiments were executed $5$ times with the average times reported as the results in Table \ref{tab_qp}.
 It can be seen that OptNet runs much faster than CvxpyLayer for the dense quadratic layer, while our Alt-Diff outperforms both the two counterparts.
 Additionally, the superiority of Alt-Diff becomes more evident with the increase of problem size.
+We also plot the trend of Jacobian $\frac{\partial x_k}{\partial b}$ with iterations in primal update (\ref{dxk}) in Figure \ref{fig:norm iteration}.
+As shown in Theorem \ref{thm_jac}, the gradient obtained by Alt-Diff can gradually converge to the results obtained by KKT derivative as the number of iterations increases.
+The results in Figure \ref{fig:norm iteration} also validate this theorem.

-Fig. \ref{fig:norm iteration} shows the trend of Jacobian $\frac{\partial x_k}{\partial b}$ with iterations in primal update (\ref{dxk}).
-As shown in Theorem \ref{converge}, the gradient obtained by Alt-Diff can gradually converge to the results obtained by KKT derivative as the number of iterations increases.
-The results in Fig. \ref{fig:norm iteration} also validate this theorem.
-The detailed results of other optimization layers are provided in Appendix \ref{appendix_f}.
+{ Further, we conduct experiments to compare the truncated performance among Alt-Diff, OptNet and CvxpyLayer under different tolerance levels $\epsilon$.
+As shown in Table \ref{tab_qp_tol}, we can find that the truncated operation will not significantly improve the computational speed for existing methods but does have significant improvements for Alt-Diff.} The detailed results of other optimization layers are provided in Appendix \ref{F.1}. {